Private Bedroom and Bathroom

 Are you nervous and scared!
 Coming to a foreign country to walk for a couple of weeks is daunting no matter how many books and web forums you've read.
 You want more than just an Orientation Packet sent to you in the mail - you want a LIVE person to answer your questions and help you take those first steps on your journey.

 Independence can be great when traveling, but it is also nice to have some occasional companions to share those tales from the trail and a meal or two!

 PonferradaWelcome to the Camino

 In the afternoon (6:00PM), we meet the group in the town of Ponferrada, home of the Knights Templar's amazing 12th century castle.
 Your Fresco Tours guide will hand out your Orientation Packets and review all the materials to get you ready for your Pilgrimage on the Camino de Santiago!
-Afterwards, we'll take you to get your first stamp in your Pilgrim's Passport before heading out for a traditional meal of the Bierzo Valley.
+Afterwards, we'll take you to get your first stamp in your Pilgrim's Passport before enjoying a traditional meal from the Bierzo Valley.
 (D)

 Ponferrada to Villafranca23 KMs / 14 miles

 With our boots and scallop shells on, your Fresco Tours guide escorts you out of town following various Camino markers and the famous yellow arrow.
 Shortly after, we find ourselves among the vineyards of this up-and-coming wine region.
 Here we bid you a last "Buen Camino" as you continue on your own along the Way to Santiago!
 You finish the walk in the town of Villafranca del Bierzo, where you first come upon the 12th century Romanesque church dedicated to Santiago.
 (B)